 When you look in a mirror in the morning, what do you notice?

-In Maths, you have to be able to use these observations to reflect a shape.
+In maths, we have to be able to use these observations when reflecting a shape.

 What are the rules?